-CDFL 225 F Early Childhood Education: Student Teaching with Field Experience (3)
+CDES 225 F Early Childhood Teaching with Field Experience (3) (formerly CDFL 225 F)

-Prerequisite: CDFL 120 F Human Development: Early Years, CDFL 122 F ECE: Principles, CDFL 123AF/123BF/123CF/123DF ECE: Curriculum (two courses), and CDFL 201 F Child in Home and Community all with a grade of "C" or better.
+Prerequisite: CDES 120 F, CDES 122 F, CDES 123AF/123BF/ 123CF/123DF (two courses), and CDES 201 F all with a grade of "C" or better

-Corequisite: CDFL 238 F Curriculum Design for Children's Programs all with a grade of "C" or better
+Corequisite: CDES 238 F all with a grade of "C" or better

-Two hours lecture and seven hours field placement per week.
-Placement may be in the Fullerton College Development Lab School/s in a Mentor Teacher site, or in an NAEYC accredited center.
-Student teachers observe and document the behavior of a diverse group of children in order to design, implement and evaluate meaningful and relevant childchild as well as child-adult interactions.
-Student teachers will learn to employ emergent curriculum techniques as they study the notion of child as researcher.
-Student teachers will explore their role in maintaining a professional environment to include authentic adult-child interactions, family dialogue, and co-teaching relationships.
+Two hours lecture and seven hours lab per week.
+Placement may be in the Fullerton College Development Lab or a Mentor Teacher site.
+Student Teachers observe and document the behavior of a diverse group of children in order to design, implement and evaluate constructivist curriculum.
+Other elements of teaching such as environmental design, parent-teacher conferences and parent communication are explored.
 (CSU) (Degree credit)

-CDFL 230 F Early Childhood Education Administration (3)
+CDES 230 F Early Childhood Education Administration (3) (formerly CDFL 230 F)

-Prerequisite: Completion of the Basic Children's Program Certificate at Fullerton College or completion of the California Department of Social Services required core courses as required by Title 22 Child Day Care General Licensing requirements.
+Prerequisite: Completion of the Basic Children's Program Certificate at Fullerton College or completion of the California Department of Social Services required core courses as required by Title 22 Child Day Care General Licensing requirements